-Data at 4th quarter 2018
+Data at 3rd quarter 2019

-The total volume of trade continues to grow and is close to 3 billion euros.
-Imports are rising more strongly than exports, resulting in a widening of the trade deficit.
+The total volume of trade continues to grow and has exceeded €2.6 billion.
+In nominal terms, imports are rising faster than exports, resulting in an increased trade deficit.

 As at the end of September 2019, the Principality’s revenue, excluding financial and insurance activities, was down slightly (-€127 million or -1.2%) compared with 2018, despite good performance during the third quarter (+6.9%).

 Employment in the private sector was up 3% compared to the third quarter of 2018, particularly in the Information and communication sector, supported by hardware and software consultancy activities.

 Compared with last year, there was an increase in the number of entities started and those permanently closed down (+3%), with the balance rising slightly (+275 entities)